TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 21/John 21.21.md

 ---

-Peter therefore seeing him saith to Jesus, Lord, and what shall this man do?
+Peter seeing him, said to Jesus, "Lord, what about this man?"